 Amidst the chaos of early COVID-19 and lockdown many may not have noticed that as of 1 March 2020, the annual limit in these types of investments was increased from R33 000 to R36 000 a year with the overall lifetime limit standing at R500 000.
 The National Treasury introduced these investments to encourage South Africans to save and as a result there are no taxes payable on interest or dividends received, and no capital gains tax (CGT) on funds withdrawn.

-Clearly with such an attractive offer a TFSA must be a part of every person’s future investment strategy, regardless of their income level.
+Clearly with such an attractive offer a Tax-free savings accounts (TFSAs) must be a part of every person’s future investment strategy, regardless of their income level.
 So just how does one take maximum advantage of these accounts and stand to gain the most future benefit?

-The real power of a TFSA is in the long-term compounding of the investments.
+The real power of a Tax-free savings accounts is in the long-term compounding of the investments.
 Due to the fact that a TFSA contribution is not immediately tax deductible (as for example a retirement contribution is) the benefits only kick in later when the interest that is being achieved starts overtaking the amount that would have been saved on taxes through other contributions.

-Director of advisory services at Investec Asset Management, Jaco van Tonder says, “From a tax benefit perspective, it appears to not make sense for an investor to utilise a TFSA for an investment horizon of less than five years.
+Director of advisory services at Investec Asset Management, Jaco van Tonder says, “From a tax benefit perspective, it appears to not make sense for an investor to utilise a Tax-free savings accounts for an investment horizon of less than five years.
 This picture changes dramatically though after ten years due to the well-known compounding effect of long-term investment returns”.

 This is an important aspect for investors to consider, especially as money in a TFSA can be accessed and withdrawn at any time.
 While that seems attractive there is a further large catch in that once the money has been withdrawn, returning it to the account will be regarded as part of your annual contribution.
 What this means is that if you have invested R12 000 in the account this year, then withdraw R3000, and return it a month later, the tax man will view this as you having already invested R15 000 in that account.